-These three options on the Main Menu allow the database to be saved to or reloaded from tape and in each case you will be prompted to "Type in name of file".
-When loading or verifying, the Spectrum will search for a file of bytes with the name specified and then load or verify it.
-If you enter a null filename i.e. just press ENTER, the Spectrum will load or verify the first file of bytes it finds on the tape.
-However, when saving, a null filename will produce the error message Invalid file name.
-Care should be taken when using Load Database with a null filename because it does the equivalent of the BASIC command LOAD "" CODE i.e. it will load any file of bytes.
-The BREAK key may be used to interrupt a save, verify or load but if it is used to interrupt a load, or a Tape Error is detected during a load, then the database will be corrupt.
+These three options on the Main Menu allow the database to be saved or reloaded and in each case you will be prompted to "Type in name of file".
+When loading or verifying, the Commodore will search for a file with the name specified and then load or verify it.
+A failure to verify will be reported as I/O ERROR.
+Disc users should note that filenames may not start with @: and that the disc error channel is printed to the screen after every disc operation.
+The RUN STOP key may be used to interrupt a save, verify or load but if it is used to interrupt a load, or an I/O ERROR is detected during a load, then the database will be corrupt.
 Be very careful with a corrupt database as it can easily cause the Editor & Interpreter to become corrupt.
 In fact the only safe Editor command with a corrupt database is Load Database and this should be used until a database is loaded successfully.